 Integral Logistics Management — Operations Management and Supply Chain Management Within and Across Companies

-2.1.1 The Make-or-Buy Decision — Transaction Costs as the Basis of Forming Companies
+2.1.1 The Make-or-Buy Decision — Transaction Costs as the Reason of Insourcing or Outsourcing

-Intended learning outcomes: Produce an overview on outsourcing, insourcing, and various kinds of transaction costs.
-Disclose some factors that lead to a buy decision or to a make decision.
-Describe counterdeals and protectionism.
-Differentiate between various forms of company-internal organization, and identify the internal transaction costs typically linked with such forms.
+Intended learning outcomes: Produce an overview on outsourcing and transaction costs.
+Disclose some factors that lead to a buy, or to a make decision.
+Differentiate between various forms of company-internal organization.

 A make-or-buy decision is the choice between outsourcing and insourcing.